Kashyap Tele - Medicines Limited

-1. The Committee shall identify and ascertain the integrity qualification expertiseand experience of the person for appointment as Director KMP or at Senior Managementlevel and recommend to the Board his / her appointment.
+1. The Committee shall identify and ascertain the integrity quali3cation expertiseand experience of the person for appointment as Director KMP or at Senior Managementlevel and recommend to the Board his / her appointment.

-2. A person should possess adequate qualification expertise and experience for theposition he / she is considered for appointment.
-The Committee has discretion to decidewhether qualification expertise and experience possessed by a person are suficient /satisfactory for the concerned position.
+2. A person should possess adequate quali3cation expertise and experience for theposition he / she is considered for appointment.
+The Committee has discretion to decidewhether quali3cation expertise and experience possessed by a person are sufficient /satisfactory for the concerned position.

 3. The Company shall not appoint or continue the employment of any person as Whole-timeDirector who has attained the age of 70 years.
 Provided that the term of the personholding this position may be extended beyond the age of seventy years with the approval ofshareholders by passing a special resolution based on the explanatory statement annexed tothe notice for such motion indicating the justi3cation for extension _ ofappointment beyond 70 years.